Wilhelm Mohnke: SS Division Hitlerjugend

 Mohnke was implicated in the killing of 35 Canadian prisoners at Fontenay-le-Pesnel, as part of the Normandy Massacres, albeit he never faced a trial owing to a lack of conclusive proof of his involvement.
 Mohnke told historian Thomas Fischer that, at times, he had to take strong painkillers, such as morphine, due to the severe pain in his shortened right leg (from his combat injuries in April 1941) but whether these things affected his decision-making process is not known.
 What is known is that his physical health affected his deployment.
-Mohnke was commander of the Leibstandartes replacement battalion from March 1942 till May 1943.
-Then being "free enough from pain", SS-Obersturmbannführer Kurt Meyer talked him into taking a command with the 12th SS Panzer Division.
+Mohnke was commander of the s replacement battalion from March 1942 till May 1943.
+Then being "free enough from pain", SS- Kurt Meyer talked him into taking a command with the 12th SS Panzer Division.
 This led to commanding the 26th SS Pz-Gren Rgt on 15 September 1943.

-While the 12th SS Panzer Division was fighting to keep the Falaise pocket open, in which the division suffered an estimated 40%-50% casualties, Mohnke withdrew his Kampfgruppe (Battle Group) east of the river Dives.
+While the 12th SS Panzer Division was fighting to keep the Falaise pocket open, in which the division suffered an estimated 40%-50% casualties, Mohnke withdrew his east of the river Dives.
 As the situation in Normandy deteriorated for Germany and the front was pushed back to the Seine, Mohnke was one of the few to lead organized resistance on the western bank in order to protect the river crossings there.
 Afterwards, Mohnke was awarded the Knight's Cross on 11 July 1944.
-He led this Kampfgruppe until 31 August, when he replaced the badly wounded Theodor Wisch as commander of the Leibstandarte (LSSAH).
+He led this until 31 August, when he replaced the badly wounded Theodor Wisch as commander of the (LSSAH).